 This is a multi-faceted job that involves the following components:

 The ideal candidate will have extensive experience in developing and utilizing computational approaches for quantitative image analysis and morphometry.
 Typically, the candidate will have developed these skills through research for an advanced degree in a biophysical, biomedical or bioengineering discipline and have at least 3 years of hands-on experience.
-He/she will have a fundamental understanding of microscopic techniques, statistics and mathematical modeling.
+They will have a fundamental understanding of microscopic techniques, statistics and mathematical modeling.
 Strong programing skills in MatLab, Python and/or R are essential.
 Experience with one or more common image analysis software packages is desirable.
 Additional critical skills include the ability to manage multiple ongoing projects, communicate efficiently and effectively with scientists and technical staff, maintain detailed documentation, and function independently in a dynamic research setting.